LukaszGrela/master-word/README.md

 ## Admin

-Frontend (React+Typescript+Vite+MUI) for managing backend.
+Frontend (React+Typescript+Vite+MUI+RTK) for managing backend.

 ### Roadmap

-Few features are still to develop, below is a list divided by the module
+Few features are still to be developed, below is a list divided by the module

 - monorepo setup with shared code module